adsr/loghup/README.md

 loghup execs `<command>` and captures its stdout and stderr at the paths specified by `-o` and `-e` respectively.
-When loghup receives a SIGHUP (or other signal specified by `-s`), it closes and reopens log handles (useful for log rotation).
+When loghup receives a SIGHUP (or other signal specified by `-s`), it closes and reopens these log handles (useful for log rotation).
 If `-f` is specified, the signal is forwarded to the child process.

 Note that is mainly useful for legacy apps that don't manage their own logging and/or only write to stdout/stderr.
 If you are writing something from scratch,